Names: Chris and Elaine Marcinew

 5. How has your PFC experience changed your life at home?

 My health has improved by 50% according to tests run by the doctor.
-We have both joined specific workout facilities where we are doing things that we enjoy for fitness: Chris and spin class, me and kickboxing/cross fit training.
+We have both joined specific workout facilities and workout camps where we are doing things that we enjoy for fitness: Chris and spin class, me and kickboxing/cross fit training.
 Our relationship has become more open and we’re comfortable expressing things that may have potentially caused a problem before.
 We have both recently found positive partners in our lives that are supportive of our journey and want to come next year with us to PFC Fitness Camp since we spoke so highly of it and others around us have visually observed our results.
 We know how to keep perspective and maintain a healthy lifestyle now and know that we are supported along the way!

 Chris and Elaine’s FitTips: